haxtheweb/edtechjoker/glossary.md

 * https://www.w3schools.com/nodejs/nodejs_npm.asp

 ## Node.js
 Node.js is essentially what runs JavaScript, It is what 'does' stuff within the file.
 It is a high performance, single-threaded event loop that is very popular for building modern web applications.
+Not to mention, Node.js allows developers to use JavaScript for the front-end along with the back-end.
 It is also known for its scalability and for having an extensive ecosystem:
 * Event-Driven, non-blocking I/O = great for real time applications
 * Collection of libraries making development easier